 Mobility Helps Win The War on Talent

 Companies that fail to embrace mobile opportunities for their workforce may find themselves not only left behind in the waves of digital transformation, but also in the challenge to attract and retain the new generation of talent.
 According to a Pew Research Center analysis, millennials — those born between 1980 and 1994 — have become the largest generation represented in the American workforce.
 These mobile natives bring with them high expectations of work-life balance, which unified communications (UC) platforms can facilitate by freeing them to work anywhere and anytime.
 Moreover, according to the Society for Human Resource Management (SHRM), millennials may not even consider a job opportunity if it doesn’t offer a remote work option.
-Hence, unified communications platforms that enhance worker mobility have become an essential means by which to increase the value of an organization’s human capital.
+Hence, unified communications platforms that enhance worker mobility have become an essential means to increase the value of an organization’s human capital.

 Mobility Beyond the Landline or Desktop

 Carolina Digital Phone’s mobile application extends VoIP functionality beyond the landline or desktop.
 It brings features of the netsapiens’ platform directly to end-users’ mobile devices as a unified communications solution, creating a unified user experience across all devices.
-Our iPhone and Android App are the first step in giving users access to basic features outside of the browser-based user portals.
+Our iPhone and Android Apps are the first step in giving users access to basic features outside of the browser-based user portals.

 Easy to configure, our mobile app lets users differentiate and customize the way business and personal communications are managed across devices, including tailored routing and message management.
 It allows the user to manage voicemails, answering rules, and other settings within the app.
 More importantly, our mobile app provides end users the ability to make calls using either their business or personal phone identity, see other users’ presence icons, as well as use our in-call features.
 For example, a user can easily move active calls from one device to another, an essential advantage for the mobile worker accustomed to using multiple devices.